-Residential Account Manager (looking to fill position, immediately)
+Senior Account Manager (AM) – Residential Maintenance (looking to fill position, immediately)

-Under general direction of the Director of Construction and Enhancements, the Account Manager is the Christy Webber Landscapes’ representative that clients trust.
 The AM ensures that the company’s quality and customer service standards are consistently achieved through proper account management.
+This includes, but is not limited to, customer engagement, sales, estimating, budgeting, invoicing, and quality control through management of horticultural practices and site personnel.
 Click here to view the job description.
 To apply for this position, please send resume to email@example.com.

 Carpenter (looking to fill position, immediately)